A universal characterization of noncommutative motives and secondary algebraic K-theory

 \subsection{Acknowledgments}

-It is our pleasure to thank Ben Antieau, David Ayala, Alex Campbell, Andrea Gagna, David Gepner, Yonatan Harpaz, Rune Haugseng, Marc Hoyois, Grigory Kondyrev, Edoardo Lanari, Andrew Macpherson, and Nick Rozenblyum for many helpful conversations related to the material in this paper.
+It is our pleasure to thank Ben Antieau, David Ayala, Alex Campbell, Andrea Gagna, David Gepner, Yonatan Harpaz, Rune Haugseng, Marc Hoyois, Grigory Kondyrev, Edoardo Lanari, Andrew Macpherson, and Nick Rozenblyum for many illuminating conversations related to the material in this paper.
+We also thank the anonymous referees for their careful reading and helpful feedback.
 Additionally, AMG gratefully acknowledges the support of a Zumberge grant from the University of Southern California and RS gratefully acknowledges the support of a Herchel Smith Fellowship from Harvard University.